apache/incubator-odftoolkit-site/src/site/markdown/conformance/ODFValidator.md

      odfvalidator -h
      odfvalidator -V

-If no parameters are specified, the files **<odffiles>** are validated using the schema that belongs to the ODF version of the file.
+If no parameters are specified, the files **&lt;odffiles&gt;** are validated using the schema that belongs to the ODF version of the file.
 For ODF 1.0 files the ODF 1.0 schema is used, for ODF 1.1 files the ODF 1.1 schema is used, and so on.
 The version of an ODF file is detected for each file separately.

 The options have the following meaning: